Networktoken/GgaClient/README.md

 # Using

-You can [download the latest release](https://gongga.org/#peers) for your operating system or build it yourself (see below).
+You can [download the latest release](https://gongga.org/#peers) for your operating system or build it by yourself (as below).

 # Installation

- Windwos
+ Windows

-   Normally after several minutes the GGA token will be sent to you account, If the GGA awarding is not start, it might because of some C++ environment is not fulfill, you can try run this program to fix it: https://www.microsoft.com/zh-cn/download/details.aspx?id=48145
+   Normally after several minutes the GGA token will be sent to you account, If the GGA awarding is not start, it might because of some C++ environment is not fulfill, you can try run to this program to fix it: https://www.microsoft.com/zh-cn/download/details.aspx?id=48145

 # Config folder
-The data folder for Mist depends on your operating system:
+The data folder for Gongga depends on your operating system:

 - Windows %APPDATA%\GonggaPeer
 - macOS ~/Library/Application\ Support/GonggaPeer

 # Development

-To run gonnga in development you need:
+To run Gongga in development you need:

 - Node.js v8.x (use the preferred installation method for your OS)

 # Initialization

-Now you're ready to initialize Mist for development:
+Now you're ready to initialize Gongga for development:
 ```bash
 $ git clone https://github.com/jimshanghai/GonggaClient.git
 $ cd GonggaClient